litisha22/sql-noir-case-solution/Case File 4 - The Midnight Masquerade Murder/README.md

 ## 📖 Case Brief

-The date is October 31, 1987.
-The Coconut Grove mansion is alive with masks and mystery.
+The date is **October 31, 1987**.
+The **Coconut Grove** mansion is alive with masks and mystery.
-But before dawn breaks, the revelry turns grim: Leonard Pierce is found dead among the moonlit garden shadows.
+But before dawn breaks, the revelry turns grim: **Leonard Pierce** is found dead among the moonlit garden shadows.
 Can you, detective, gather the hidden clues and reveal the true murderer behind the masquerade?

 This investigation will challenge your SQL skills — sharp joins, subtle logical leaps, and persistent curiosity will be your tools.